In the series “13 reasons why Melchizedek was actually the pre-incarnate Word of God” the following article is reason # 6.

 Before us lies a great paradox that should have caused the Melchizedek-disparaging commentators to cease with their naturalistic interpretations of the text.
 Hebrews 7:24 makes it known through what is attributed to Christ that Melchizedek’s priesthood could neither be transmitted to another nor interrupted by death.
 Thus if Melchizedek is still a high priest (as Hebrews 7:3 very clearly states) then Jesus cannot at the same time also be a high priest since there can only be one perpetual high priest at a time.
-Yet, Hebrews 6:20 states that Jesus is a high priest forever as well.
+Yet, Hebrews 6:20 (Jesus, made an high priest for ever after the order of Melchisedec) states that Jesus is a high priest forever as well.
 The only rational conclusion that this verse leaves us with is that Melchizedek is really the pre-incarnate Word of God Who is spoken of in John 1:1.

 Nevertheless and as expected, some commentaries have gone out of their way to defy the clear meaning of the Greek word dienekes (which means perpetually or forever) and have put forth the charge that even though Melchizedek was continually a high priest in his time, this does not necessarily mean that he is continually a high priest today.
 So we now have theologians redefining what the word perpetual means in order to side-step this contradiction.
 Of course, if the word forever does not really have to mean forever then we must also be willing to say that the word of the LORD does not stand forever (Isaiah 40:8), God will not preserve his Word forever (Psalm 12:7), God’s Word is not settled in heaven forever (Psalm 199:89), God’s kingdom is not an everlasting kingdom (Psalm 145:13), the LORD does not sit as a king forever (Psalm 29:10, Jeremiah 10:10) and neither is His throne forever (Psalm 45:6).
 Such is the high cost of abandoning the ordinary meaning of a word for the purpose of blending in with one’s peers.
 Other dissenting views argue that Melchizedek’s perpetual priesthood spoken of in Hebrews 7:3 is merely a determination that is based upon the silence of the scriptures.
 Consider the following statements: